drewctaylor/javapoet-maven-plugin/README.md

 Then, package the method as a maven dependency.

-## To Configure the Plugin
+## To Use

-To configure Maven to use the plugin:

-1) Update your `~/.m2/settings.xml` to include your github username or github email address and your [github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+1) Update `~/.m2/settings.xml` to include a github username or github email address and a [github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

     For example: